CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 Use Case ends.

 *Extensions*

+1a.
+User omits compulsory fields.
+> 1a1.
+Linenux displays error message indicating missing fields. <br>
+  Use Case ends.

+1b.
+User types in invalid formats for the fields.
+> 1b1.
+Linenux displays error message indicating invalid formats for the fields. <br>
+  Use Case ends.

 3a.
 No task in schedule has name with keywords.
 > 3a1.
 Linenux shows error message to indicate no task found. <br>